-Our patents and patent applications cover, for example, DNA delivery for immunization and delivery of therapeutic proteins, specific DNA constructs and formulations of gene-based product candidates, methods for producing pharmaceutical-grade DNA, and several families of lipid molecules and their uses in DNA delivery, as described more fully below:
+Our patents and patent applications cover, for example, specific DNA constructs and formulations of gene-based product candidates, methods for producing pharmaceutical-grade DNA, and several families of lipid molecules and their uses in DNA delivery, as described more fully below:

-- Core DNA Delivery Technology.
-We and the WARF co-own rights to issued U.S. patents covering our core DNA delivery technology, including patents on methods of administering DNA sequences for the purposes of expressing therapeutic proteins or for inducing immune responses and the administration of DNA sequences into blood vessels and the heart.
-In 1991, the WARF exclusively licensed its rights in the core DNA delivery technology to us.
-The remaining patents in this family expire by December 30, 2014.
-We have supplemented these core DNA patents with patents covering specific product applications. - Lipid Technologies.
-We are the sole assignee of issued U.S. patents covering numerous examples of cationic lipid compounds that are used to facilitate delivery of gene therapies to some tissues.
-Our HSV-2 therapeutic vaccine candidate, our Vaxfectin® adjuvant, as well as our CyMVectinTM prophylactic vaccine candidate are protected in-part by lipid technology and/or lipid compound patents that extend up to March 24, 2020.
+Core DNA Delivery Technology.
+We either co-owned or had rights to issued U.S. patents covering our core DNA delivery technology, including patents on methods of administering DNA sequences for the purposes of expressing therapeutic proteins or for inducing immune responses and the administration of DNA sequences into blood vessels and the heart.
+These patents are now expired.
+We have supplemented these core DNA patents with patents covering specific product applications.

+- Lipid Technologies.
+We are the sole assignee of issued U.S. patents covering numerous examples of cationic lipid compounds that are used to facilitate delivery of plasmids to some tissues.
+Our HSV-2 therapeutic vaccine candidate, our Vaxfectin[®] adjuvant, as well as our CyMVectin[TM] prophylactic vaccine candidate are protected in-part by lipid technology and/or lipid compound patents that extend up to March 24, 2020.
 Patent protection of these key lipids also has been obtained in Europe, Canada and Japan.
-Under the Hatch-Waxman Act, a U.S. patent term extension for up to 5 years may be available under certain conditions.

-- Specific DNA Products.
-We have supplemented the broad patent coverage described above with patents covering specific product applications of our technologies.
-To date, we have received patents in the United States and Europe, and have patents pending in Canada and Japan, relating to codon-optimized polynucleotide-based vaccines against human CMV infection.
+Under the Hatch-Waxman Act, a U.S. patent term extension for up to 5 years may be available under certain conditions. - Specific DNA Products.
+We have supplemented the patent coverage described above with patents covering specific product applications of our technologies.
+To date, we have received patents in the United States, Europe and Japan , and have a patent pending in Canada, relating to codon-optimized polynucleotide-based vaccines against human CMV infection.
 The issued patents expire between December 19, 2023, and May 12, 2025.
-These patents further protect both our ASP0113 therapeutic vaccine candidate for CMV as well as our CyMVectinTM prophylactic vaccine candidate for CMV.
-Protection for our therapeutic vaccine candidate for HSV-2 is further augmented by an issued U.S. patent and foreign counterparts pending in Australia, Canada, Europe and Japan, all of which will expire on July 20, 2027.
+These patents further protect both our ASP0113 therapeutic vaccine candidate for CMV as well as our CyMVectin[TM] prophylactic vaccine candidate for CMV.
+Protection for our therapeutic vaccine candidate for LNS. patent and foreign counterparts pending in Australia, Canada, Europe and Japan, all of which will expire on July 20, 2027.
 These patents are co-owned with the University of Washington.
-Under the Hatch-Waxman Act, a U.S. patent term extension for up to 5 years may be available under certain conditions. - DNA Process Technologies.
-As a result of our pioneering efforts to develop plasmid DNA-based products, we have also developed manufacturing processes for producing pharmaceutical-grade DNA.
-To date, we are the exclusive assignee of patents issued in the U.S. and granted in Japan and Europe covering various steps involved in the process of economically producing pure plasmids for pharmaceutical use.
-This provides a further level of protection to each of our ongoing programs.
-Patents within this category expire between February 1, 2014 and November 24, 2023.
-Under the Hatch-Waxman Act, a patent term extension for up to 5 years may be available under certain conditions.
+Under the Hatch-Waxman Act, a U.S. patent term extension for up to 5 years may be available under certain conditions.